weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

     Session Affinity:       None
 ~~~

-It takes several minutes to download and start all the containers, watch the output of `kubectl get pods -n sock-shop` to see when they're all up and running.
+It takes several minutes to download and start all of the containers, watch the output of `kubectl get pods -n sock-shop` to see when they're all up and running.

 Or you can view the containers appearing on the screen as they get created in Weave Cloud.

 Then go to the IP address of your cluster's master node in your browser, and specify the given port.
 So for example, `http://<master_ip>:<port>`.